wso2/ETAC/docs/README.md

 You can find more details from [ETAC specification](https://github.com/wso2/ETAC/blob/master/ETAC.md).

-We welcome and apprciate any feedback, changes, or contributions.
+We welcome and appreciate any feedback, changes, or contributions.
 Please send a pull request, create a github issue, or send a mail to srinath@wso2.com.